hugosenari/ReSSt/README.md

 Install:
 --------

-Since it does't have cloudformation yet is not easy, install it on aws.
+Since it does't have CloudFormation file yet, is not easy install it on AWS.
 Good look!

 - Create three python3 functions: